AreaLayer/LNURL/README.md

 # Satdress

-Federated Lightning Address Server (with (partly) NIP57 Zap support)
+Federated Lightning Address Server (with NIP57 Zap support)

 ## How to run

-1. Download the binary from the releases page (or compile with `go build` or `go get`)
+1. Download the binary from the releases page (or compile with `go build`)
 2. Set the following environment variables somehow (using example values from bitmia.com):

-> The `nsec` in this file should be a new one.
+> The Nostr private key in the parameters should be in bench32 format (`nsec..`) and it should be a new one.
 It is needed to sign messages only, so does not need to be your main account key.

 ```
 PORT=17422